Twin Cities Plant-Based Guide

 Powderhorn

 Reverie Cafe + Bar is a fully vegan restaurant and full bar at 1517 E 35th St in Minneapolis's Powderhorn neighborhood, serving weekend brunch, all-day lunch and dinner, and a complete craft cocktail and beer program -- all 100% plant-based.
-Open Monday through Friday from 11:00 AM, Saturday and Sunday from 9:30 AM.
+Open Monday through Friday from 11:00 AM to 9:00 PM.
+Saturday and Sunday brunch runs 9:30 AM to 3:00 PM, with dinner service resuming at 4:00 PM until 9:00 PM.
 Priced at $$.
 The scratch kitchen turns out lemongrass tofu tacos, Korean BBQ mock-duck tacos, Cuban sandwiches with pulled jackfruit, and the Rev Burger made with a tempeh patty, tomato jam, smoked onions, and kimchi aioli.
 Mac and cheese with shiitake bacon is the comfort food anchor.
 Dark chocolate beignets and cashew cheesecake round out the dessert menu.
 The bar pours 20 craft beers on tap plus vegan cocktails.
 Q: Is Reverie Cafe + Bar fully vegan?
 A: Yes, completely.
 Every item on the food and drink menu is 100% plant-based -- no exceptions.
 It is one of Minneapolis's few fully vegan restaurants with a complete bar program.
 Q: Does Reverie Cafe + Bar serve brunch?
 A: Yes.
 Weekend brunch runs Saturday and Sunday starting at 9:30 AM.
 The brunch menu includes savory plates, sandwiches, and cocktails.
 Q: What is Reverie Cafe + Bar best for?
 A: It is best for fully vegan brunch, vegan cocktails and date night, neighborhood bar dining in South Minneapolis, and anyone looking for a vegan restaurant with a real full-service bar.

 AmericanBar FoodInternational